Virtual reality applications: Animal Agriculture

 In 2019, a story over a Russian dairy farm testing VR on cows went viral, thought it is not fully clear if this occurred as shown in viral photos.
 The reported aim was to decrease stress by showing images of pasture in the VR googles.
 They claimed milk yields increased.
-Many researchers in the area are skeptical of ther claims.
+Many researchers in the area are skeptical of these claims.
 They noted that the pressure from googles themselves would likely increase stress.
 Cattle vision optics are different to humans, making headsets unlikely to work without modification.
 They also argued that many of the cows had never seen pasture making it unlikely for them to have an emotional response to the visual alone without the other sensory input.

 The concept has faced criticism from researchers, members of the general public, and animal rights and animal welfare groups.
 Many researchers are skeptical of the claimed benefits, the lack of scientific rigor or study details in previous attempts, and argue it may increase stress.
 Members of the public on social media alongside groups such as world animal protection have compared the practice to the matrix, with some satirically calling it "the Mootrix".
 Mercy for Animals has criticized the potential uses of VR in slaughterhouses.
 They said it would "turn butchering animals into a kind of gruesome video game" and that it wouldn't make conditions any better for farm animals.